Which insurance policies do sole proprietors need?

 Start with the basics: General liability insurance

-If you're strictly working nights and weekends out of your home, the risk of a potential lawsuit is fairly low, but it does still exist.
+If you're strictly working nights and weekends out of your home, the risk of a lawsuit is fairly low, but it still exists.
 Look into a sole proprietor insurance policy like general liability insurance for some basic business liability protection.

 Get two policies in one with a business owner’s policy

-Odgers says BOP Insurance packs a lot of protection into one convenient policy, such as coverage for costs associated with:
+BOP insurance packs a lot of protection into one convenient policy, such as legal fees and other costs associated with:

 - Customer lawsuits